RedMadRobot/figma-export/README.md

 ## Example iOS project

-There is an example iOS project in `Example` directory which demostrates how to use figma-export.
+There are 2 example iOS projects in `Example` and `ExampleSwiftUI` directories which demostrates how to use figma-export with UIKit and SwiftUI.

 <img src="images/figma.png" width="800" />